 It feels as if NYers can’t seem to escape the wrath of flying insects–do murder hornets and brooding swarms of cicadas ring a bell?
 And alas, we now have to be on the lookout for another winged bug flying our way.

-Spotted Lanternflies, though not nearly as daunting sounding as the former pests (and arguably much nicer to look at), took over NYC last year and are expected to return even earlier than expected this summer, according to NBC New York.
-The recent high temperatures could be the cause, explains the New York State Department of Agriculture and Markets.
+Spotted Lanternflies, though not nearly as daunting sounding as the former pests (and arguably much nicer to look at), took over NYC last year and were expected to return even earlier this summer, possibly due to high temperatures earlier this spring.

-Some eggs have already begun to hatch in some areas of the U.S., reports USA Today.
+Some eggs had already hatched in some areas of the U.S. as early as April.
 A spotted lanternfly hatch period is typically between May and June.

-According to Matthew Travis, National Policy Manager for the U.S. Department of Agriculture, if you spot a lanternfly egg you should scrape it off and report it to your local department of agriculture, he told USA Today.
+According to the New York State Integrated Pest Management, if you spot a lanternfly egg you should scrape it off into a resealable bag containing hand sanitizer or rubbing alcohol and dispose of it.
 The insects eggs appear white and glossy before fading and turning a grey/brown.

 Here’s everything you need to know about the Spotted Lanternfly: